gviggiano/tank/README.md

 ___Tank is on its way....___

-_Javascript framework designed to help developer on writing less and safer js code._
+_A Javascript framework designed to help developer on writing less and safer js code._

 ## Getting Started